-3.2 Corner Allotments
+3.3 Corner Allotments

-- Homes on corner allotments must include a window in their secondary frontage wrap façade; - Houses on corner lots must be designed to address both street frontages, with treatments that compliment the primary street frontage (e.g. quoins, matching windows, materials, a return verandah and other façade features); - The material selection for the primary frontage of a dwelling shall extend along all elevations of the secondary frontage visible to the public (i.e. 1/3 of the dwelling single level elevations not screened by a 1.8m high fence, and all second level elevations); - The secondary frontage visible to the public shall extend at least 1/3 of the length of the secondary frontage of the dwelling.
+- Homes on corner allotments must include a significant medium sized window in their secondary frontage wrap façade; - Houses on corner lots must be designed to address both street frontages, with treatments that compliment the primary street frontage (e.g. quoins, matching windows, materials, a return verandah and other facade features); - The material selection for the primary frontage of a dwelling shall extend along all elevations of the secondary frontage visible to the public (i.e. 1/3 of the dwelling single level elevations not screened by a 1.8m high fence, and all second level elevations); - The secondary frontage visible to the public shall extend at least 1/3 of the length of the secondary frontage of the dwelling. - Service points including (but not limited to) meter boxes, hot water services, gas meters etc are not permitted to the secondary frontage wrap façade unless approved in writing by the Encumbrance Team.